 As is the case with other biotechnology companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biotechnology industry involve both technological and legal complexity, and is therefore costly, time-consuming and inherently uncertain.
 In addition, the United States has recently enacted and is currently implementing wide-ranging patent reform legislation: the Leahy-Smith America Invents Act (the "America Invents Act").
 The America Invents Act includes a number of significant changes to U.S. patent law.
 These provisions affect the way patent applications will be prosecuted and may also affect patent litigation.
 It is not yet clear what, if any, impact the America Invents Act will have on the operation of our business.
-However, the America Invents Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications, all of which could have a material adverse effect on our business, prospects, financial condition and results of operations.
+However, the America Invents Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of any patents that may issue from our patent applications, all of which could have a material adverse effect on our business, prospects, financial condition and results of operations.